 And just as more mentalism means less mechanistic cognition according to the diametric model, so Szathmári observes that “This disease embittered all fields of life, making it impossible to realize the potential of technology, medicine, and other useful sciences.”
 Indeed, he describes the Behin as waging war against nature and mathematics, and in one striking passage Gulliver's Hin guide and mentor uses exactly the same metaphor of entanglement that I did in a previous post when "he answered that we appear to perish in tangles created by ourselves, because instead of seeing things in their clear reality and living simply, we preferred to wander intoxicated in a maze of illusory problems that were all entangled with one another."

-Sándor Szathmári is no Swift, and the edition I read could have been translated and proof-read better.
-But its author deserves full credit, not only for writing one of the most brilliant satires of modern times, but also for implicitly understanding the diametrically opposite nature of autism and psychosis, mentalistic and mechanistic cognition—not to mention the threat to sanity and civilization of hyper-mentalism.
+Sándor Szathmári deserves full credit for writing one of the most brilliant satires of modern times.
+But in my view he deserves even more credit for implicitly understanding the diametrically opposite nature of autism and psychosis, mentalistic and mechanistic cognition—not to mention the threat to sanity and civilization of hyper-mentalism.
 Indeed, it is the latter feature which makes this hitherto overlooked masterpiece so relevant to society and psychology today.

 (With thanks to Simone Hickman for bringing this book to my attention.)